 Humor is a funny thing.
 Not long ago I introduced Christopher Buckley to an audience of about 150 people in Berkeley.
 (No, I didn’t go to Yale with him.
 This was solely on the strength of having given favorable reviews to several of his novels.)
-Buckley spoke off the cuff rather than read from his writing, and I found him hilarious.
+Buckley spoke off the cuff rather than read from his writing.
+(He wasn’t there to promote his novel about a philandering President, but another recent book.)
+I found his remarks hilarious.
 So did about half the audience.
 Some seemed to be on the verge of falling off their chairs from time to time.
 But the other half of the audience sat stone-faced, often with arms crossed and eyes darting right and left, apparently waiting for a chance to sneak out of the room.

 All this is to say that I read No Way to Treat a First Lady, laughing all the way — and maybe you won’t.
 Whenever as a child I told my mother that something was funny, she would ask, “Funny ha-ha, or funny strange?”
 Well, this one is a little of both.
 No Way to Treat a First Lady tells the tale of a philandering President and a long-suffering wife who has, apparently, murdered him in his sleep.
 See what I mean?

 No Way To Treat a First Lady by Christopher Buckley (2002) 314 pages ★★★★★